named-data/NLSR/docs/beginners-guide.rst

 -------------------------------------

-Instructions on how to use the configuration file are already provided at the NLSR’s Router Configuration page [NLSRrtrconf]_.
+Instructions on how to use the configuration file are already provided at the NLSR's Router Configuration page [NLSRrtrconf]_.
 Read the information in this page to understand NLSR router configuration.
 The following text describes the instructions that have been modified at the default nlsr.conf file for router1: